Originally posted: 11/27/2019

 - This is the disciple who is testifying to these things and wrote these things, and we know that his testimony is true.
 25 And there are also many other things which Jesus did, which if they were written in detail, I suppose that even the world itself would not contain the books that would be written, (John 21:24-25).

-He Has Authenticated Jesus as His Anointed and in His amazing, unfathomable grace, He has given us His Holy Spirit Who Has Authenticated we are loved and belong to Him.
+He Has Authenticated Jesus as His Anointed and in His amazing, unfathomable grace, He has given us His Holy Spirit Who Has Authenticated us, His children, as loved and who belong to Him.

 …the love of God has been poured out within our hearts through the Holy Spirit who was given to us, (Romans 5:5).